-- Circuit Breaker OFF Switch Press this switch to place the 1600 amp circuit breaker in the open (OFF) position. - 13.
-Circuit Breaker ON Switch Press this switch to place the 1600 amp circuit breaker in the closed (ON) position. - Auto On/Off Engine Controller (MPEC) This controller has a vertical row of status LED's (inset), that when lit, indicates that an engine malfunction (fault) been detected.
+14. Auto On/Off Engine Controller (MPEC) - This controller has a vertical row of status LED's (inset), that when lit, indicate that an engine malfunction (fault) has been detected.
 When a fault has been detected the engine controller will evaluate the fault and all major faults will shutdown the generator.
-During cranking cycle, The MPEC will attempt to crank the engine for 10 seconds before disengaging.
+During cranking cycle.
+The MPEC will attempt to crank the engine for shutdown the engine by initializing the Over Speed Protection mode.

+10 seconds before disengaging.

 If the engine does not engage (start) by the third attempt, the engine will be shutdown by the engine controller's Over Crank Protection mode.
-If the engine engages at a speed (RPM's) that is not safe, the controller will shutdown the engine by initializing the Over Speed Protection mode.
+If the engine engages at a speed (RPM's) that is not safe, the controller will